temporalio/documentation/docs/application-development-guide.md

 - `raise_complete_async()` - Raise an error that this activity will be completed asynchronously (i.e. after return of the activity function in a separate client call)

-With the exception of `in_activity()`, if any of the functions are called outside of an activity context, an error occurs.
+Except for `in_activity()`, if any of the functions are called outside an Activity context, an error occurs.
 Synchronous Activities cannot call any of the `async` functions.

 </TabItem>